-(d) Maintain a register of precedents established by the TDC; and
+(d) Maintain a register of precedents established by the TDC.

-(e) Maintain an interface with the MRA disputes process, receiving summary details of all queries that may impact upon Settlement data;

 All Parties (including the BSCCo and its Agents, BSC Parties and their Agents, the National Electricity Transmission System Operator (NETSO) and Distribution System Operators) to assist in the resolution of Trading Disputes and to effect the rectification of such Trading Disputes in the next available Settlement or Reconciliation Run or Extra-Settlement Determination if appropriate.

 1.3 Data Retention Requirements for use in Settlement Runs and Extra-Settlement Determinations